 How long have you been guiding in the Keys?

-I have been a full-time Keys guide for fifteen years and have over thirty years experience on the water.
+I have been a full-time Keys guide for almost twenty years and have been fly fishing for over forty years.

 When is the best time of year to fish?

 Whenever you get the chance!
 That said, there are times of the year when certain species are less realistic targets with a fly because they are either a migratory species or are tougher to find due to water temperature.
 Wind and weather is always the determining factor when targeting fish with a fly but this especially true during our winter months.
 If you’re planning on coming during the winter months to escape colder northern climes being flexible in terms of what you’re fishing for is really the key to success.

 Should I book more than one day?

 I fully understand budgetary constraints when it comes to booking a fishing trip.
 It’s not cheap.
 The truth is if you can pull it off, booking multiple days only increases your odds.
 You never know what Mother Nature is going to throw at us and chances are we’re going to be dealing with something: wind, water temperature, cloud cover or fish with lockjaw.
 Booking multiple days only increases your chances of success.